Global stocks at two-month highs, dollar up; oil down for week

 Benchmark 10-year Treasury notes US10YT=RR were down 4/32 in price to yield 2.0351 percent, from 2.021 percent late Thursday.

-London copper CMCU3 fell 0.4 percent and spot gold XAU= was down 0.5 percent.
+London copper CMCU3 fell 0.4 percent and spot gold was down 0.5 percent.

 (Additional reporting by Barani Krishnan, Richard Leong, Caroline Valetkevitch and Sam Forgione; Editing by Bernadette Baum, Meredith Mazzilli and Leslie Adler)